ryanbarringtoncox/ResponsiveDesigns/README.md

 ResponsiveDesigns
 =================

-Implements web app layouts using Foundation and Twitter Bootstrap.
+Two responsive web app designs using Foundation and Twitter Bootstrap.

-Splice Reel design is based on these responsively designed sites:

-Uses menu/header and section schema from this site: http://webcoursesagency.com/#portfolio
+The design uses menu/header and section schema from this site: http://webcoursesagency.com/#portfolio

-Uses featurette divs with floated images and hr separators from this one: http://twitter.github.com/bootstrap/examples/carousel.html
+...and makes use of featurette divs with floated images and hr separators from this one: http://twitter.github.com/bootstrap/examples/carousel.html

 Magnetic Tape reel image is from Wikimedia commons: